Lisa-Fink/JackCompiler/README.md

 # Jack Compiler

 This project is a compiler for the Jack programming language, a simple Java-like language used in the [Nand2Tetris](https://www.nand2tetris.org/) course.
 The compiler translates Jack (.jack) code into VM (.vm) code that can be run on the Nand2Tetris virtual machine.
+This project completes the implementation of a compiler from top to bottom, combined with the previously completed VM translator and assembler.

 ## Installation